The Language of Approval: Identifying the Drivers of Positive Feedback Online: Data Curation, Methods, and Study Design

 Since \emph{gold} is the rarest of our feedback signals, we construct our study data using the 100 subreddits that awarded the most gold during the observation window, ensuring sufficient positive cases for all three outcomes.

 Following \citet{10.1145/3706598.3713830}, we partition our overall observation window into a \emph{baseline window} and a \emph{sampling window}.
 The overall observation window is May 1--Sep 30, 2020.
 The 14-day baseline spans May 1--May 14 and is used to compute pre-feedback author covariates (e.g., posting and removal rates, typical score/awards, account age).
+A 14-day baseline window is standard in prior social-media based causal inference works~\cite{yuan_mental_2023,10.1145/3706598.3713830}.
 The sampling window spans May 15--Sep 30, 2020 during which candidates are constructed and outcomes are evaluated.

 For each outcome and subreddit, we form two sets within the sampling window: \begin{itemize} \item \textbf{Positive-feedback candidates:} posts that satisfy the outcome definition described above (``highly upvoted,'' ``gilded,'' or ``awarded''). \item \textbf{Control candidates:} posts from the same subreddit and calendar day that do not satisfy the outcome definition.
 For \emph{score}, we draw controls from the bottom two quartiles and omit the third quartile to avoid near-threshold posts that could blur contrasts and interpretations.
 Same-subreddit, same-day controls mitigate diurnal and community-level activity swings. \end{itemize}